 There is a cult of ignorance in the United States nurtured by the false notion that democracy means that my ignorance is just as good as your knowledge.

 Politicians have routinely striven to speak the language of Shakespeare and Milton as ungrammatically as possible in order to avoid offending their audiences by appearing to have gone to school.

 There are 200 million Americans who have inhabited schoolrooms at some time in their lives and who will admit that they know how to read (provided you promise not to use their names and shame them before their neighbors), but most decent periodicals believe they are doing amazingly well if they have circulations of half a million.

 It may be that only 1 per cent—or less—of American make a stab at exercising their right to know.
 And if they try to do anything on that basis they are quite likely to be accused of being elitists.

-All of the above is from an opinion piece titled “A Cult of Ignorance” by Isaac Asimov in Newsweek magazine (January 21, 1980, page 19).
-Isaac Asimov died in 2012 at the age of 72.
+This photo of Isac was taken at the Mysterious Bookshop, the oldest mystery specialist book store in America.
+Asimov died in 1992 at the age of 72.
 Grommet only knows what he would have thought and said about the continued decline of the literacy and intelligence level of the American citizenry.

 His opinion of the explosion of the cellphone as requisite gear for every American over the age of 10 would be essential reading (for those of us who read, of course).

 And I would enjoy his take on the BIG question regarding the cellphone’s attendant texting culture: is it saving the “written” word in the US or destroying what’s left of it?